Interview with Gareth Emery

 Perfectionist, musical, nice (mostly).

 In dance genres, I also really like jungle, particularly Sub Focus, John B type stuff, some good dubstep, and also I love downtempo electronic.
 Kruder & Dorfmeister, Thievery Corporation, Tosca, that sort of stuff.
 You won’t find these styles on the album though because that’s not what I do well.
 I could try and make a jungle or dubstep track, but it’s not my area of expertise and it’d most likely end up sounding like a distantly poor man’s version of the real thing, so I haven’t tried.
 I hate it when electronic artists include tracks on their albums in genres they don’t know much about to try and be diverse for the sake of it, because it almost never works.
 House, progressive, trance, and techno – that’s what I play, that’s what I know how to make, so that’s what’s on my album.
-If I felt I could make a track in other styles that was as well made and current as the guys doing it properly, then I would, or more likely, I’d rope one of them in for a collaboration.
+If I felt I could make a track in other styles that were as well made and current as the guys doing it properly, then I would, or more likely, I’d rope one of them in for collaboration.
 That would be more likely.

-Tell me a little about Gareth as a world touring DJ and how you managed to end up as one of the youngest ever DJ to enter DJ Mag’s Top100 poll
+Tell me a little about Gareth as a world-touring DJ and how you managed to end up as one of the youngest ever DJ to enter DJ Mag’s Top100 poll

 2009 was the year it all happened really.
 I played over 100 gigs (over twice as many as the year before) including a lot of big festivals, but also started Garuda, the Garuda club nights, put in some high profile remixes, and also had some pretty big club tracks like Exposure and Metropolis, which you’re still hearing in people’s sets over a year on.
 It seemed like everything just exploded in that year, and all of a sudden for a lot of people I went from being someone who they’d heard of, but didn’t know a lot about, to a serious contender who they’d go out of their way to see.
 Entering DJ Mag’s top 10 at the age of 29 was still very unexpected though.
 I try not to take any poll to seriously – as they’re all popularity rather than talent contests – but it’s certainly nice when so many people vote for you.